Design TeamDiego Caro Serrano, Hayger Chan

 Partners in ChargeBinke Lenhardt, DONG Hao

-From the architect.
+Text description provided by the architects.
 Located in the Hebei Province, the building serves as a private clubhouse to host the owner’s VIP guests during their visits.

 Crossboundaries stepped into the project when the shell and core of the building already had been completed.
 The intervention had to consider limitations such as low ceiling heights, rigid column grid and a standard hotel plan layout with a central dark corridor and rooms on the sides.